 In this time of low dividend yields, increasing stock income by selling call options on stocks you already own sounds pretty appealing to yield hungry investors.

 Are covered calls a good strategy?
-Selling covered calls increases income significantly while decreasing risk making them an excellent income strategy for stock investors.
+Selling covered calls increases stock income significantly while decreasing risk.
+They can be an excellent income strategy for stock investors willing to forego capital gains above the strike price should the call options get exercised.

 In fact, you can add .5% to over 3% income per month that goes right into your brokerage account as soon as you sell the call option against your existing stock holdings.